 Income Statement Comparison

-The following table illustrates a comparison of key income metrics for Informatica Inc. (INFA) and MicroStrategy Incorporated (MSTR) for the fiscal year 2024.
+The following table presents a comparative income statement for Informatica Inc. (INFA) and MicroStrategy Incorporated (MSTR) for the fiscal year 2024, highlighting key financial metrics.

 | Metric | Informatica Inc. (INFA) | MicroStrategy Incorporated (MSTR) |